 It will also be covered by the Cineworld Unlimited plan, which offers you unlimited films from £17.90 per month, along with other discounts both in and out of the cinema.
 Like 3D, you'll still have to pay an additional premium, unless you get the Premium Unlimited plan which includes the option for those screenings.

 Where can I see it?

-The technology launched at the Cineworld at the O2 in London, with Speke and Leeds White Rose to follow later in 2018.
+The technology launched at the Cineworld at the O2 in London, with Speke, Leeds White Rose, and Wandsworth following later in 2018.
 More screens are expected to follow, but there aren't any specific details on other cinemas yet.

 Is ScreenX worth the money?